On torsion anomalous intersections: Main ingredients

-This theorem generalises to abelian varieties a result of Ratazzi in \cite{ratazziIMRN} for one elliptic curve.
+In \cite{carrizosaIMRN}, Theorem 1.15, Carrizosa proves the so called relative Lehmer problem for CM abelian varieties.
+Her theorem generalises to CM abelian varieties a result of Ratazzi in \cite{ratazziIMRN} for one CM elliptic curve.
 The proof of Ratazzi is inspired to the theorem of Amoroso and Zannier in \cite{AZ} for algebraic numbers.
+As a straightforward corollary of her theorem we have the following:

+\begin{thm}[Carrizzosa] Let $E$ be an elliptic curve with CM defined over a field $k$.
+Let $P$ be a point of infinite order in $E^N$, and let $B+\zeta$ be the torsion variety of minimal dimension containing $P$, with $B$ an abelian subvariety and $\zeta$ a torsion point.
+Then for every $\eta>0$ there exists a positive constant $\csei$ depending on $E^N$ and $\eta$, such that